This page provides general information about how prescription drug coverage works through your Peoples Health plan.

 Some covered drugs may have additional requirements or limits on coverage.
 These requirements and limits may include:

-You can find out if your drug has any additional requirements or limits by using our Medication Search.
+There are also other requirements or limits that may apply.
+You can find out if your drug has these or any other requirements or limits by using our Medication Search.
 You can also ask us to make an exception to these restrictions or limits.
 See How do I request an exception to the Peoples Health formulary?

 What if my drug is not on the formulary?